shubhambagwari/ML-mini-projects/README.md

 # Mini-Projects
-- In this repository, you will find many mini projects.
+- In this repository, you will find python based mini projects.
-- All the mini projects are based on python
 - You will findout the codes and dataset you can download from the kaggle